Banaras Hindu University women's rights protest

-The Banaras Hindu University women's rights protest is a series of events beginning with a Banaras Hindu University student's September 2017 complaint that the university administration treats women unfairly.
+The Banaras Hindu University women's rights protest was a series of events which began after a Banaras Hindu University student filed a complaint in September 2017 which said that the university administration did not respond appropriately to reports of sexual harassment on campus.

-Harassment incident
+Protests

-On 21 September 2017 a woman reported sexual harassment to the university.
+On 21 September 2017, a woman reported sexual harassment to the university.
 She claimed that the university responded by blaming her.

-Protests

-The next day, 22 September, students organized a protest of the university's treatment of women.
+The next day, 22 September, students organized a protest against the university's treatment of women.

 The university's administration filed a First information report against hundreds of students and alleged outsiders for rioting, mischief indented arson, attempt to murder among other sections of Indian Penal Code.

-Security officers used violence in an attempt to get protesters to disperse the protestors.
+Police used laathi charge in an attempt to get protesters to disperse the protestors.
 Various protesters reported injuries.
-Alleged outsiders joined students in stone-pelting.
+Alleged outsiders joined the students in stone-pelting.

+Large number of male students joined their female counterparts in protests and silent march against police violence.